ncbi/GeneSigNet/README.txt

 results/
-	"Weight_Matrix_LUAD.csv" or "Weight_Matrix_BRCA.csv": a matrix representing relationship between variables and its non-zero entries in i-th row represents the weights of incoming effects on i-th variables from the other variables (nodes in the Gene Signature Network)
+	"Weight_Matrix_LUAD.csv" or "Weight_Matrix_BRCA.csv": a matrix representing relationship between variables and its non-zero entries of i-th row represent the weights of incoming effects on i-th variables from the other variables (nodes in the Gene Signature Network)

       "Causals_and_Affecteds_LUAD.csv" or "Causals_and_Affecteds_LUAD.csv": Causal and affected set for the focused genes and mutational signatures with their